fedoranimus/todoist-api/source/includes/_projects.md

 Argument | Description
 -------- | -----------
-id | The id of the project (a number or a temp id).
+ids | List of the ids of the projects to unarchive (numbers or temp ids).

 ## Update multiple orders/indents